fabiommendes/sidekick/docs/intro-functions.rst

 Python is a multi-paradigm language that allows functional programming but was not conceived specifically for it.
 Functional programming is only practical if we have means of easily creating new functions and using them in cooperation.
-This means that functional code tends to be littered with many small functions that are passed to other (high order) functions to accomplish some elaborate task.
-Think of those functions as Lego bricks: they are simple, easy to grasp, tend to fit nicely with each other, but when used in conjunction can create elaborate structures.
+This usually means that functional code tends to be littered with many small functions that are passed to other (high order) functions to accomplish some elaborate task.
+Think of those functions as Lego bricks: they are simple, easy to grasp, tend to fit nicely with each other, but when used in conjunction can create beautiful and elaborate structures.

-Creating functions in Python usually means lots of ``def`` statements and ``lambdas`` [#lambda]_.
-This approach is perhaps a little bit clumsy for everyday FP use, hence Sidekick provides more efficient ways to construct new functions by implementing some new functionality on top of standard Python idioms.
+Creating functions in Python usually involves ``def`` statements and ``lambdas`` [#lambda]_.
+This approach is perhaps a little bit clumsy for everyday FP use because the syntax is a little bit heavy, hence Sidekick provides more efficient ways to construct new functions by on top of standard Python idioms.
 Those approaches can be split into 3 basic ideas:

 1) Specialization_: constrain a generic function by fixing some of its arguments.